Independent UK Pharmacy Professional Leadership Advisory Board to strengthen collaboration

 Sir Hugh said: "I am delighted and honoured to be taking on this role as Independent Chair.
 Pharmacy is an integral and vital part of our health system.
 The aim of this Board is to lead and support collaboration across the professions in the UK, so that they can look to the future with ambition and confidence and realise their full potential.
 That is a hugely exciting mission - and one I very much look forward to supporting."

-Read an open letter announcing the Board
+Read the September Board statement

 Independent Chair of the UK Pharmacy Professional Leadership Advisory Board Sir Hugh Taylor: